akshatam/load-impacting/README.md

 ## Credential Management
 my.token: is Author's token file, "amar.akshat@gmail.com".
-This is initially zipped with a password in the root directory, and one needs to run the Install script with the option --password <password> to be able to use it.
+This is initially zipped with a password in the root directory, and one needs to run the Install script with the option --password "password" to be able to use it.
 If you do not pass the password option, the Install script will ask for the same on the runtime, please be prepared to enter that.
 The token file in resources/tokens/my.token is initially a placeholder with corrupt text, and will be replaced by the Install script as a valid token file.